jxz12/EcoBuilder/README.md

 write glossary definitions
-write hint texts for all levels credits with beta testers
-Tutorial Research - switch hand animation to drag size to zero when inter is zero make more clear that you can still add links to blue species (in text) mention the speed of the link balls going is important
+write hint texts for all levels make more clear that you can still add links to blue species (in text) mention the speed of the link balls going is important